oddjobz/make_me_static/README.md

   * Yes, the license relates to number of scans per day, scan rates, database size etc

 * Will it work on any Wordpress site?
-  * In theory yes, although compatibility and interaction with with plugs will vary.
+  * In theory yes, although compatibility and interaction with with plugins will vary.
 The production process tries to be be clever when it comes to rewriting URL's for AJAX, forms etc, but given the number of potential edge cases this will always be ongoing. (please request support for specific plugins if you're having problems.
 We can't guarantee to add support, but we'll be happy to take